yuanchenyang/python-parser/README.md

 2. Integers: <int a>
 3. Floats: <float a>

+Every block parser must start with "$varname{", where "varname" is the name of a normal variable.
+It must end with one return statement, starting with ">>> ", followed by "}" on a new line.

 A block parser starts with an integer initializing variable.
 The value of the variable is looked up and substituted at the start of the execution of the block parser.
 That number is the number of times the block can be executed.
-Every block parser must contain one return statement, denoted by ">>>".

 A return statement consists of python code along with normal or iterable variables.
 The return statement is executed during each iteration of the block parser, and a block parser binds a iterable variable with the same name as the intializing variable after execution.

 All variables are all bound to one single global frame.